BlackKnight625/MineSocieties/README.md

 Example:
 ```/agent deploy "Steve Smith" Steve is a software engineer.
 He loves chocolate.```

-Note: Do not forget the quotes around the name, as it allows the plugin to distinguish between the NPC's name and its description.
+Note: Do not forget the quotes around the name, as they allow the plugin to distinguish between the NPC's name and its description.

 ## Allowing NPCs to choose actions
 Since most Large Language Models have a pay-per-use model, the plugin does not allow NPCs to choose actions by default.
 You must enable this feature by setting the option 'agentsCanStartChoosingActionsByDefault' in the config.yml file to true, or by typing the following command: